unccd/Prais4-reporting-manual/SO3.md

 %cellCounti{sub}j = (cellCount{sub}ij / Total number of cells) × 100

+$\%cellCount_{ij} = \frac{cellCount_{ij}}{Total\ number\ of\ cells} \times 100$

 Where:

-“cellCount” is the number of pixels under a drought intensity class in one year “%cellCount” is the proportion of land under the related drought intensity class “{sub}i” is the drought intensity class
+- “cellCount” is the number of pixels under a drought intensity class in one year
+- “%cellCount” is the proportion of land under the related drought intensity class
+- “i” is the drought intensity class
-“{sub}j” is the reporting year
+- “j” is the reporting year
-“Total number of cells’” is all the grid cells within the country Party’s land area.
+- “Total number of cells’” is all the grid cells within the country Party’s land area.

 The total area falling under each of the drought intensity classes in each year is calculated by multiplying cellCount by the area of the cells (a constant value, since the drought intensity class grid was previously converted to an equal-area projection).